Goodman-liyu/CleanSheet/README.md

 - `mobilenet_v2.py`: This file provides the implementation of the MobileNetV2 model.
 - `resnet.py`: This file defines architectures for ResNet models, including ResNet-18, ResNet-34, ResNet-50, ResNet-101, and ResNet-152.
-- `vgg.py`: This file defines architectures for VGG models, including VGG-11, VGG-13, VGG-16, VGG-13.
+- `vgg.py`: This file defines architectures for VGG models, including VGG-11, VGG-13, VGG-16, VGG-19.

 In the `trigger` folder we find:

 - `epoch_99.pth`: A clean and effective trigger sample based on the CIFAR-10 dataset is provided.
 You can regenerate this trigger sample by running the `generate_kd.py`.
 The usage of this file is explained below.

-At the top level of the repository, we find:
+At the top level of the repository we find:
 - `generate_kd.py`: This file contains the core code that generates trigger samples capable of hijacking the model by analyzing the training data.
 - `packet.py`: This file includes all the necessary dependencies.
 - `poison_dataset.py`: Definition of Poisoned Data Class.